-Secondary hemostasis is divided into the extrinsic and intrinsic systems or pathways.
+Secondary hemostasis is divided into extrinsic and intrinsic systems or pathways.

 The extrinsic system comes into action when tissue is destroyed.
 With a prothrombin time of about 14 seconds (Quick test), it acts very fast.
 The tissue factor from the vascular smooth muscles forms a complex with phospholipids.
 This is called tissue thromboplastin and binds the coagulation factor VII, which then activates factor X with Ca2+ present.

-With the activation of factor X, intrinsic and extrinsic system converge.
-Factor X, in combination with factor V, phospholipids and Ca2+ ions, forms the prothrombin activator, which splits factor II (prothrombin) to thrombin.
-Thrombin, in turn, divides factor I (fibrinogen) to soluble fibrin, which by means of factor XIII and Ca2+ ions becomes solid, so that a red thrombus is formed.
+With the activation of factor X, the intrinsic and extrinsic systems converge.
+Factor X, in combination with factor V, phospholipids, and Ca2+ ions, forms the prothrombin activator, which splits factor II (prothrombin) to thrombin.
+Thrombin, in turn, divides factor I (fibrinogen) to soluble fibrin, which, through factor XIII and Ca2+ ions becomes solid, so that a red thrombus is formed.

 The process of breaking down coagulation is called fibrinolysis.
 This activates plasminogen to plasmin by blood factors.
 The latter then splits fibrin into individual peptides.
-In addition, it splits the coagulation factors I, II, V, VIII, IX, XI and XII, thus lowering the clotting ability of the blood.
+Also, it splits the coagulation factors I, II, V, VIII, IX, XI, and XII, thus lowering the clotting ability of the blood.

 Eosinophil granulocytes serve to defend against worm parasites.

 Lymphocytes, except for natural killer cells, are part of the specific immune system.
-In the thymus, T-lymphocytes are trained to distinguish the body’s own antigens from foreign antigens and to respond accordingly.
-Hereby, T-helper cells and cytotoxic lymphocytes develop.
-T-helper cells support the mechanisms of the specific and non-specific defense; the cytotoxic lymphocytes recognize virus-infected or degenerated cells based on their antigens and kill them.
+In the thymus, T lymphocytes are trained to distinguish the body’s antigens from foreign antigens and to respond accordingly.
+Hereby, T helper cells and cytotoxic lymphocytes develop.
+T helper cells support the mechanisms of the specific and non-specific defense; the cytotoxic lymphocytes recognize virus-infected or degenerated cells based on their antigens and kill them.

-Natural killer cells are part of the non-specific immune system, and, through their cytolytic granules, they are able to trigger apoptosis in degenerated cells.
+Natural killer cells are part of the non-specific immune system, and, through their cytolytic granules, they can trigger apoptosis in degenerated cells.

 life: usually a couple of hours or days